Professor, Queen's National Scholar

 B.Sc.
 Hons.
 (Ecology), University of York, UK (1982).

 I originally trained as an ecologist, inspired by the upsurge in environmental consciousness from the 1970's onwards.
 I have a long-standing interest in the experiential, social, and political reasons why people do (or don't) value differing aspects of ecological communities with a particular interest in environmental ethics.
 My research seeks to develop theoretical understandings of the complex intersections of nature and culture as they affect our evaluations and experiences of environments.
 It engages directly with a number of current debates that are of vital significance for environmental politics which might be classified under 6 specific but overlapping headings:

 I am jointly appointed between the School of Environmental Studies and the Department of Philosophy.
-My current work, funded by a SSHRC award, is concerned with posthumanist notions of ecological community.
-I am also editor of the Elsevier journal Emotion, Space and Society (http://www.elsevier.com/wps/locate/emospa).
+My current work is concerned with posthumanist notions of ecological community.
+I was a founding editor of the Elsevier journal Emotion, Space and Society (http://www.elsevier.com/wps/locate/emospa).
 I am happy to consider supervising graduate students in any of these or allied fields.

 Smith, M. Against Ecological Sovereignty: Ethics, Politics, and Saving the Natural World (2011) Minneapolis: University of Minnesota Press. http://www.upress.umn.edu/book-division/books/against-ecological-sovereignty/

 Smith M. and Duffy R. The Ethics of Tourism Development (2003) London and New York: Routledge.
 ISBN 0-415-26685-8 (hbk) 0-415-26686-6 (pbk), pp.195.